 CH 350-351 Chemistry Seminar 1-1 hourThis course is designed to acquaint the students with current research.
 Extramural research experience is also discussed.
 Open to all students interested in research.

 CH 401-402 Biochemistry 3-3 hoursThe chemistry of carbohydrates, lipids, proteins, nucleic acids, intermediary metabolism.
 Biochemistry is the study of the biology and chemistry of the human body.
 It is the chemistry of life.
 It explains, for example, why and how muscles grow during exercise and how the body uses carbohydrates to produce energy.
 Biochemistry seeks to explain the rationale and reasons for chemotherapy, control of blood pressure, diabetes, and cancer.
 Prerequisite: CH 312.

 CH 401L-402L Laboratory for Biochemistry (W) 1-1 hour

 CH 410 Applied Chemistry and Lab 4 hoursA study of analytical instrumental techniques, with application to solving practical chemical problems.
 Prerequisite: CH 312.

 CH 421 Special Topics in Chemistry (W) 3 hoursExact topics will be listed in the schedule.
 Topics may include quantum chemistry, instrumental analysis, qualitative organic analysis, and biochemistry.
 Offered when required.
-Prerequisite: senior chemistry major.
+Prerequisite: junior or senior standing.

 CH 490-491-492 Research and Independent Study (W) each 1-3 hoursAn original investigation in chemistry or biochemistry under the guidance of the faculty.
-Prerequisite: senior standing.
+Prerequisite: CH 142.